20 September 2014 – 22 February 2015

 Wednesday 22 October 6.00pm

-History of Emotions Lecture 2014: Professor Laurinda Dixon A privileged position: artists and melancholia.
+History of Emotions Lecture 2014: Professor Laurinda Dixon A privileged profession: artists and melancholia.
 Presented in partnership with the UQ Node, ARC Centre of Excellence for the History of Emotions (Europe 1100–1800).

 Tuesday 25 November 6.00pm